Bunya

 Bunya has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified a total of eleven projects likely to impact the area.
-Notable projects include Hills Quarter Everton Hills, Everton Hills Central, Les Hughes Sporting Complex Netball Clubhouse Upgrade, and Albany Links Estate Stage 5 & 6.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely to affect this region.
+Notable ones are Hills Quarter Everton Hills, Everton Hills Central, Les Hughes Sporting Complex Netball Clubhouse Upgrade, and Albany Links Estate Stage 5 & 6.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.